julendiaz/julendiaz/README.md

 - 👋 I'm Julen Diaz, a Front-End Developer from Spain who loves Music and Tai Chi.
 - 👀 I’m interested in Building and Creating Meaningful Software to make people's life easier.
 - 🐱‍🏍 I’m currently working through [The Odin Project](https://www.theodinproject.com) Curriculum
-- 🎥 I also upload web dev tutorials in Spanish to [Youtube](https://www.youtube.com/channel/UCUoloquxVnnNLFTD8RwthIQ)
+- 🎥 I also host a podcast called The Code of Pooh
 - 💞️ I’m looking to collaborate on Open Source Projects, Full-time job positions or Freelance.

 ## Language & Tools